ficolas2/jgrep/README.md

 ```

 ### Query language
-Jrep uses a very simple query language, based on the JSON path syntax, and admitting wildcards (*) for keys and values.
+Jrep uses a very simple query language, based on the JSON path syntax, and admitting wildcards (* and ?) for keys and values.
 ```bash
 jrep 'Jane' filename
 #> .items[1].meta.author.name: "Jane"